-Fair Value Adjustment to Exchangeable Class A Common Shares resulted in a non-cash expense related to the increase in the associated liability of \$4.5 million during 2014 compared to \$6.0 million in the prior year.
+Fair Value Adjustment to Exchangeable Class A Common Shares liability resulted in a non-cash expense of \$4.4 million during 2015 compared to \$4.5 million in the prior year.
 The Class A exchangeable shares of BGHI are exchangeable into units of the Fund.
 This exchangeable feature results in the shares being presented as financial liabilities of the Fund.
 The liability represents the value of the Fund attributable to these shareholders.
 Exchangeable Class A shares are measured at the market price of the units of the Fund as of the statement of financial position date.
 The increase in the liability and the related expense for both years is the result of increases in the value of the Fund's units.

-Fair Value Adjustment to Unit Based Payment Obligation was a non-cash expense related to an increase in the associated liability of \$8.9 million for 2014 compared to \$7.7 million in the prior year.
+Fair Value Adjustment to Unit Based Payment Obligation liability was a non-cash expense of \$12.9 million for 2015 compared to \$8.9 million in the prior year.
 Similar to the exchangeable share liability, the unit option liability is impacted by changes in the value of the Fund's units.
 The cost of cash-settled unit-based transactions is measured at fair value using a Black-Scholes model and expensed over the vesting period with the recognition of a corresponding liability.
 The increase in the liability and the related expense is primarily the result of an increase in the value of the Fund's units.

-Fair Value Adjustment to Non-controlling Interest Put Options resulted in a non-cash expense of \$1.9 million for 2014 compared to a \$0.6 million charge to expense in the same period of the prior year.
+Fair Value Adjustment to Non-controlling Interest Put Options liability resulted in a non-cash expense of \$7.6 million for 2015 compared to a \$1.9 million charge to expense in the same period of the prior year.
 The expense relates to agreements the Fund entered into on May 31, 2013, in connection with the acquisition of Glass America, which provide the non-controlling interest partners with the right to require the Company to purchase their retained interest according to a valuation formula defined in the agreements.
 The value of the put options is determined by discounting the estimated future payment obligations at each statement of financial position date.